huy310304/CS50P-Final-Project/README.md

 # Number Test Game

 ## Project Description
-A Python-based game, the Number Test Game is played through the Command Line Interface.
-In this game, players input a positive number, and the game evaluates and returns a score based on the number's unique traits.
-Additional features include the ability to save user information and accounts, along with displaying an up-to-date leaderboard to track top players' standings.
+The Number Test Game is a command-line Python game where players input positive numbers to receive scores based on unique traits.
+It features user account management and a leaderboard to track top scores.

-## Update
+## Updates
-- `project.py`: CS50P Final Project
+- `project.py`: Initial CS50P Final Project version.
-- `project_v2.py`: Organize code into OOP for Python practicing
+- `project_v2.py`: Refactored using Object-Oriented Programming (OOP) principles for enhanced Python practice.
-- `project_v3.py`: Most updated file with Dashboard and login/register features
+- `project_v3.py`: Latest version, introducing a Dashboard along with login and registration features.
-- TODO: Add logout feature
+- **TODO:** Implement a logout feature.

 ## Installation
 **Prerequisites:** Python 3.x
-1. Clone the repository: `git clone [https://github.com/huy310304/CS50P-final-project]`
+1. Clone the repository: `git clone [Repository URL]`
-2. Navigate to the directory: `cd number-test-game`
+2. Navigate to the game directory: `cd number-test-game`
-3. Run the game: `python project_v3.py`
+3. Launch the game: `python project_v3.py`

 ## Usage
-After starting the game, users can choose an option:
+Upon launching the game, users can:
-1. View Instructions.
+1. Review game instructions.
-2. Register or log in to an account to play.
+2. Register or log in to access the full game.
-3. Display the leaderboard.
+3. View the leaderboard.
-4. Explore number properties in a quick check mode.
+4. Use quick check mode to explore number properties without logging in.
-5. Exit
+5. Exit the game.

 ## Features
-- **User Authentication:** Secure registration and login.
+- **User Authentication:** Provides secure registration and login processes.
-- **Interactive Gameplay:** Users choose numbers and learn about their properties.
+- **Interactive Gameplay:** Engages users with number selection and insights into their properties.
-- **Scoring System:** Points awarded based on number uniqueness.
+- **Scoring System:** Awards points for the uniqueness of chosen numbers.
-- **Leaderboard:** View rankings and compete with others.
+- **Leaderboard:** Displays current rankings for competitive play.
-- **Data Management:** Efficient handling of user data using CSV files.
+- **Data Management:** Utilizes CSV files for efficient user data storage.
-- **User Experience:** Personalized gameplay with profile management.
+- **User Experience:** Offers personalized gameplay through profile management.

 ## Demo
-- Add demo later
+- Demo details will be added later.